 And it was about the sixth hour, and there was a darkness over all the earth until the ninth hour.

 And the sun was darkened, and the veil of the temple was rent in the midst.

 And it derives also from the following, which account for why in many icons of the Crucifixion, the sun is painted in a dark color such as blue, and the moon is painted red:

 The sun shall be turned into darkness, and the moon into blood, before the great and terrible day of the Lord come.

 The sun shall be turned into darkness, and the moon into blood, before the great and notable day of the Lord come:

 And I beheld when he had opened the sixth seal, and, lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood;

 Sun and moon are thus present in icons of the Crucifixion to signify that it is an event of cosmic importance.

 The sun and/or moon personified are found in other icon types as well.
-Here is the sun personified (at left) in an image from a “Terrible Judgment” fresco at Dechani in Serbia:
+Here is the sun personified (at left) as a winged angel — from a sun-moon pair in an image from a “Terrible Judgment” fresco at Dechani in Serbia: